BELMONT, N.C. — South Point High School in Belmont has been under fire for the name of its mascot.

 Many said Red Raiders is an offensive name and there are calls to have it removed.

-Indigenous people who live in the area are pushing to have the name and logo changed.
+Indigenous people who live in the area, including members of the Lumbee Tribe, are pushing to have the name and logo changed.

 “When I see the red handprints, I directly see missing and murdered indigenous women,” said Hayley Brezeale, who is with the group Retire the Red Raider.

 “There is so much evidence that shows mascots are psychologically demeaning.
 They are actually harmful to our youth,” she said.

 The group launched an information campaign.

 Brezeale will be part of a panel Monday night in a virtual discussion on the issue.

 There remains strong opposition to any plan that would change the name.